Citi hires Schlosser Ryan from Perella Weinberg for consumer & retail dealmaking

 "The addition of Stacia highlights the importance of the Consumer & Retail franchise to BCMA, further strengthens our coverage effort across this important sector and underscores the firm's commitment to investing in our franchise," Adams said in the memo.

+Before Schlosser Ryan moved to Perella in 2018, she worked at Morgan Stanley MS.N for nearly two decades across locations including New York, Sydney, Menlo Park, and Chicago.

-(Reporting by Anirban Sen and Abigail Summerville in New York Editing by Greg Roumeliotis)
+(Reporting by Anirban Sen in New York; additional reporting by Abigail Summerville; Editing by Greg Roumeliotis and Jamie Freed)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))